First Floor, 4 Osmaston Road ('The Spot'), DE1 2HR

-If you type something in the 'Text to display' box, that will be displayed instead of any star rating.
 If you also set a star rating, the star rating won't be shown anywhere but will still be used when calculating the game's overall score on Escape The Review.

 My rating is based on playing Dystopia followed by Utopia back to back.
 Individually, these rooms are very good - played together, amazing because this really allows you to fully immerse yourself into this world for a couple of hours.
 I played this a few months ago and it still sticks in my mind.